 The other French phrase you may hear tossed around is “faire le pont.”
 The French “faire le pont” when they add extra holiday days to extend a public holiday.
 For example, many French take holidays between May 1 and 8 and also since Ascension falls on a Thursday, many will take Friday off as well.

-April 1, 2023, April Fool’s Day – Poisson d’Avril
+April Fool’s Day – Poisson d’Avril: Tuesday, April 1, 2025

-May 1st, 2023, Labour Day and May Day: (public holiday/ jour ferié) Yes, there are two celebrations on May 1 in France.
+Labour Day and May Day: Thursday, May 1, 2025 (public holiday/ jour ferié) Yes, there are two celebrations on May 1 in France.
 On Labour Day or International Workers Day, all workers must legally have a paid day off from work.
 Expect demonstrations (manifestations) around the city.

 May Day (La Fête de Mugeut) is celebrated by giving a little pot or bouquet of Muguet (lily of the valley) to your loved ones and friends.
 Lily of the Valley fills the florist shops and is sold on street corners.

-May 29, 2023, Pentecost: (public holiday/ jour ferié) Pentecost (Whit Monday) falls exactly 50 days after Easter and always on a Monday.
+Pentecost: Sunday, June 8, 2025 Pentecost (Whitsunday) falls exactly 50 days after Easter.
 It is a day that Christians celebrate the gift of the Holy Spirit.

 If you only have a short time in Paris, I would recommend buying your tickets in advance.
 Try this Skip the Line ticket or this one to the Louvre.

-6. Paris In The Spring: Walk The Neighbourhoods
+6. Walk The Neighbourhoods

 Enjoy Spring in Paris by Strolling the Islands: